theTWIXhunter/better-falix/README.md

 - To add new features, create a new folder in the `features/` directory and put your main code inside together with (optional) extra data and/or assets.

-- special category features (archived and staff only) should be put inside their respective part of the popup.html file. please note that there is an extra div around those features.

 - Add your feature to the popup by adding: popup.HTML: